MarioIannotta/Nomosi/README.md

 <summary>Develop and attach thirdy part components </summary>
 <p>

-Any class that conforms the protocol `ServiceObserver` can be notified when a request starts and ends; all ui components such as loader and fancy buttons are built using this protocol.
+Any class that conforms the protocol `ServiceObserver` can be notified when a request starts and ends; all the UI components such as loader and fancy buttons are built using this protocol.

 </p>
 </details>